TKomericki/Rhetos-wiki/Build-binaries-from-source.md

 Steps:

 1. Use git to clone the repository <https://github.com/Rhetos/Rhetos.git> to a new source folder on your disk:
-   * In the command prompt run `git clone https://github.com/Rhetos/Rhetos.git RhetosSource`
+   * In the command prompt run `git clone https://github.com/Rhetos/Rhetos.git Rhetos`
 2. Open the command prompt in the created Rhetos source folder and run `Build.bat`.
    Verify that the last printed line is "Build.bat SUCCESSFULLY COMPLETED".
 3. The Rhetos framework binaries are created in the subfolder `Install`.